ayushsoni02/The_Rust_Book/guessing_game/readme.md

 We create a variable named guess.
 But wait, doesn’t the program already have a variable named guess?
 It does, but helpfully Rust allows us to shadow the previous value of guess with a new one.
 Shadowing lets us reuse the guess variable name rather than forcing us to create two unique variables, such as guess_str and guess, for example.

+Remember that parse returns a Result type and Result is an enum that has the variants Ok and Err.
+We’re using a match expression here, as we did with the Ordering result of the cmp method.

 If parse is not able to turn the string into a number, it will return an Err value that contains more information about the error.
 The Err value does not match the Ok(num) pattern in the first match arm, but it does match the Err(_) pattern in the second arm.
 The underscore, _, is a catch-all value; in this example, we’re saying we want to match all Err values, no matter what information they have inside them.
 So the program will execute the second arm’s code, continue, which tells the program to go to the next iteration of the loop and ask for another guess.
 So, effectively, the program ignores all errors that parse might encounter!